Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - +1.1% m/m

-- +36.3% YoY Real M1 (-0.1 to 36.3) (New one year high)
+- +36.3% YoY Real M1 (-0.1 to 36.3) (New one-year high)

 M2